breatheco-de/content/src/content/how-to/how-to-concatenate-strings-on-python.md

 ---
 title: "How to concatenate Strings on Python"
-subtitle: "On how to concatenate Strings in Python we explore different ways to concatenate and your choosing will depend on your style and needs."
+subtitle: "Learn how to concatenate strings in Python efficiently.
+Explore string manipulation techniques and enhance your coding skills today!"
 tags: ["python"]

 ---

 <!-- hide -->
-# How to concatenate Strings on Python
+## How to concatenate Strings on Python
 <!-- endhide -->

 String concatenation is the process of adding two strings together in one.
 The easiest way to concatenate strings in Python would be to use the **format string** method.
 This method consists on adding the letter "f" before the string quote marks like this `f"Hello world"` , then you can concatenate variables by calling them between brackets `{}` inside the string quote marks.
 Here is an example of how to use it: